petewanca/jwt-auth-implementation/README.md

 Reducer setup

--   validate that exp date has not passed when setting global auth state
 -   convert callbacks to actions for reducer to consume
 -   add logout functionality (devalidate jwt issued and clear local storage)
 -   consider running tests to validate jwt via server route